zacharyrogers1/personal-website/Infrastructure/serverless/websockets/README.md

 Server -> Client Messaging

 Whenever a client connects to websockets API they are given a connectionId.
 To send a message from the server to the client the lambda must be given this connectionId and the url that the client is connected to.
 In technical terms to send a message the lambda needs to create a new ApiGatewayManagementApi(), set the endpoint property to ws.endpoint = new Endpoint(`${domainName}/${stage}`), postToTheConnection with the message and connectionId.

+Maximum Payload Sizes
+The max payload size that the client can send the server and the server can send the client is 128 KB.
+When the client sends a message larger than that the websockets connection is closed.
+When the server sends a message larger than that then the lambda will error out but the websockets connection will still be alive.